pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-2. Use Azure OpenAI in Foundry Models to generate content
+2. Use Azure OpenAI in Foundry Models to generate content:

    - Provision an Azure OpenAI in Foundry Models resource
    - Select and deploy an Azure OpenAI model